Zum Hauptinhalt springen

 note

 The model specified in the script is gpt-realtime.
 You must verify its current availability under your OpenAI plan.
-Additionally, check for potential rate limit/cost impacts and identify a suitable alternative model should the version be inaccessible
+Additionally, check for potential rate limit/cost impacts and identify a suitable alternative model should the version be inaccessible.

 // OpenAI integration through SIP